Evovest/EvoTrees.jl/docs/src/tutorials/cred-loss.md

 The idea is for *gain* to reflect varying uncertainty levels for observations associated to each of the tree-split candidates.
 For tree-split candidates with an identical spread, the intuition is that candidates with a lower volatility, all other things being equal, should be preferred.
-The original inspiration comes from credibility theory, a foundational notion in actuarial science with direct connexion mixed effect models and bayesian theory.
+The original inspiration comes from credibility theory, a foundational notion in actuarial science with direct connection mixed effect models and bayesian theory.
 Key concept is that the credibility associated with a set of observations is driven by the relative effect of 2 components:
  - **Variance of the Hypothetical Means (VHM)**: if large differences between candidates means are expected, a greater credibility is assigned.
  - **Expected Value of the Process Variance (EVPV)**: if the data generation process of a given candidate has a large volatility, a smaller credibility is assigned.